 bringing the outside, in.

 Mile High Flood District wanted a new home to celebrate 50 years of serving Denver and surrounding areas.
-They had a decision to make: they could lease office space or purchase a building.
-Kestrel Design Group was instrumental in helping Mile High Flood District and the real estate team value the building by providing detailed due diligence.
-Once MHFD made the building purchase, Kestrel was tasked with modernizing this 30-year-old, two-story structure to meet the program requirements and hit the project budget and goals.
+They had a decision to make: they could lease office space or purchase a building of their very own.
+Once the building purchase was made, Kestrel Design Group was tasked with modernizing this 30-year-old, two-story structure to meet the program requirements and hit the project budget and goals.
 The building had existing amenities that included open stairwells, large training and meeting spaces, and a large central atrium space for entertaining.
-As an organization, they are dedicated to the protecting people, property and the environment through stream preservation and flood management, so it was a natural decision that the color story throughout their space lean into greens, blues and purples - the natural and soothing colors of water.
-The rest of the design was inspired by organic patterns and neutral textures.
-Colorful graphics and murals that harken to nature stand out, boldly splashed across the walls.
+As an organization, Mile High Flood District is dedicated to the protecting of people, property and the environment through stream preservation and flood management, so it was a natural decision that the color story throughout their space lean into greens, blues and purples - the natural and soothing colors of water.
+The base palette of the design was inspired by organic patterns and neutral textures that can be found elsewhere in the natural environment.
+Colorful graphics and murals that harken to higher chroma colors in nature stand out, boldly splashed across the walls.
 What better way to bring the outside, in?

 LOCATION